-Cupping (拔罐) Posted by Stephen on Jan 19, 2012 in Chinese Traditional Medicine, Medicine
+Cupping (拔罐) Posted by Stephen on Jan 19, 2012 in Uncategorized

 Cupping or 拔罐 (báguànr) is a type of Chinese massage that consists of attaching several hollowed-out glass “cups” to the body.
 These cups work to massage soft tissue, by pulling and stretching the skin.
 This occurs through a vacuuming process in which these cups literally adhere to the persons body, “sucking” skin up into the cups.